 Specifications always include the amount of audio inputs, which can be XLR, 1/4-inch jack, or a combination of both, as well as audio outputs.
 The number of inputs determines how many instruments or microphones you can simultaneously connect for recording.
 If you plan to use a condenser microphone that requires external power, make sure the interface has a phantom power option.

-The number of outputs specified indicates the available connections for your studio speakers or other hardware devices, including outboard effects.
+The number of outputs specified on a audio interface indicates the amount of available connections for your studio speakers or other hardware devices, including outboard effects.

 What should I expect to pay for an audio interface?